briansworth/dev/_posts/2019-2-11-Dsc-Encrypting-Credentials.md

 ```

 <p>
-  You should now have your certificate template setup.
+  Your certificate template should now be setup.
   You can check for it by running Get-CATemplate.
 </p>

 <p>
-  Now you will be able to request a certificate from your domain
+  Now you can request a certificate from your domains
   Certificate Authority server using the newly created Template:
 </p>